agmadt/simple-email/README.md

 `RUN docker-compose up`

 ##### Step: 3: open new console and, get into a container shell
-`RUN docker exec -it autoklose-laravel.test-1 bash`
+`RUN docker exec -it laravel.test-1 bash`

-NB: autoklose is an automatic folder name, make sure to change it accordingly
+NB: laravel is an automatic folder name, make sure to change it accordingly

 ##### Step 4: in a container shell, run composer install
 `RUN composer install`